garima-mahato/END2/Session7-SecondHands-on/Assignment2/Readme.md

 ## Assignment 2

-THe datasets are subclasses of:
+The datasets are subclasses of:

 ```
 import torch